ErdemAkz/FreeRun-424_project-/README.md

 You can also download the build of the game and run it directly without needing the Unity project.

-1. Download the game build from [https://drive.google.com/file/d/1w6Fumg_bztKazIWO-Vp5HttaIYb8-Fnt/view?usp=sharing].
+1. Download the game build from [drive link](https://drive.google.com/file/d/1w6Fumg_bztKazIWO-Vp5HttaIYb8-Fnt/view?usp=sharing).
-2. Extract the downloaded archive (if applicable).
+2. Extract the downloaded archive.
 3. Find and run the `FreeRun.exe` executable file.
 4. Choose the desired difficulty level.
 5. Enjoy the game and have fun!